jonnonz1/nz-statute-book/acts/public/1998/crown-pastoral-land-act-1998.md

 (5) Subject to subsections (3) and (4), a holder's acceptance of a substantive proposal put to the holder under section 46 is irrevocable; and has effect as an irrevocable authority to and obligation on the Commissioner to take the appropriate actions required by this Part.

 ### 61 Notice of proposal may be registered against title to protect acceptance
-(1) If—the Commissioner must sign and forward to the appropriate District Land Registrar a written notice of the acceptance of the proposal, describing the proposal in general terms.
+(1) If—the Commissioner must sign and forward to the Registrar-General of Land a written notice of the acceptance of the proposal, describing the proposal in general terms.
-  (a) any person has accepted a substantive proposal; and (b) that proposal relates to land held in fee simple, or land held under a lease registered under the Land Act 1948,— (2) The District Land Registrar must register the notice against every relevant instrument of title to the land or lease.
+  (a) any person has accepted a substantive proposal; and (b) that proposal relates to land held in fee simple, or land held under a lease registered under the Land Act 1948,— (2) The Registrar-General of Land must register the notice against the record of title to the land or lease.
 (3) In the case of a notice relating to a lease, the validity of the notice is not affected by any misdescription of the land it relates to if it—
   (a) specifies the lease; and
   (b) contains (or has attached to it) an illustrative diagram of the land showing how it has been designated.
-(4) Every person who, after the notice has been registered, acquires an estate or interest in any land against whose instrument of title it has been registered is bound by the acceptance of the proposal to which it relates to the same extent as the person who accepted the proposal; and this Act has effect accordingly.
+(4) Every person who, after the notice has been registered, acquires an estate or interest in any land against whose record of title it has been registered is bound by the acceptance of the proposal to which it relates to the same extent as the person who accepted the proposal; and this Act has effect accordingly.
 (5) If a person acquires an estate or interest in any land—this Part has effect as if the entire proposal had been rejected.
-  (a) after any person has accepted a proposal (put to that person under section 46) relating to the land; and (b) before a notice registered under this section against the certificate of title to it was lodged for registration,—
+  (a) after any person has accepted a proposal (put to that person under section 46) relating to the land; and (b) before a notice registered under this section against the record of title to it was lodged for registration,—

 ### 62 Final plan to be prepared
 (1) Once the acceptance of a substantive proposal takes effect, the Commissioner must give the Chief Surveyor written notice of its acceptance, attaching a copy of the proposal.